FED 55mm 1:2.8 Industar-61 L/D Lens Review

 Industar-61 is shaped like some of the much older lenses — with a base characteristically wider than the front of the lens.
 However, it has a modern-looking coating that adds a blue shine at certain angles.
 The black paint, the cursive ФЭД logo, the silver rings, the blocky focus ring, as well as the orange, yellow, and white numberings complete the design.

 The L/D (marked Л/Д in Cyrillics) means that this lens had a radioactive material added to its coating — nothing dangerous, just a curious manufacturing technique of the era.
-The material Lanthane, which does not turn yellow with time like the thoriated glass of the Japanese Yashicas and other lenses of the period.
+The material Lanthane, does not turn yellow with time, like the thoriated glass of the Japanese Yashicas and other lenses of the period.

 The lens is an odd combination of shapes that looks great on its own but could make your camera appear out of place — unless it shares some of that Soviet chic.